 A load release can be initiated by three different methods.
-Normal release is achieved by pilot actuation of the push-button switch in the cockpit.
+Normal release is achieved by pilot actuation of a push-button switch in the cockpit.
 When the push-button switch is pressed, it energizes the DC solenoid in the Cargo Hook, and the solenoid opens the latch in the internal mechanism.
-In an emergency, release can be achieved by operating a mechanical release cable.
-The manual release cable operates the internal mechanism of the Cargo Hook to unlatch the load beam.
-The load can also be released by the actuation of a knob located on the side of the Cargo Hook.
-This page intentionally left blank.
+In an emergency, release can be achieved by operating a mechanical release lever.
+A manual release cable attached to the lever operates the internal mechanism of the Cargo Hook to unlatch the load beam.
+The load can also be released by the actuation of a lever located on the side of the Cargo Hook.